Scenic Rim

 Sleeping carpet snake

 After playing piano at the Kooralbyn golf resort, I was leaving and Nea on reception said: “There’s a beautiful carpet snake just outside.”
 I wasn’t thrilled to hear that.
-It was dark, I had to get to my car and didn’t want to step on anything… “I’ll show you,” she said.
-There it was, on… Continue reading
+It was dark, I had to get to my car and… Continue reading

 -